-Number of studies assessing trends with spatial replicates is clearly limited.
-Thus, assessing robust rules about spatial scaling of trends of biodiversity is not possible with the current state of the scientific literature.
-However, concerning species richness, we can see that the decrease is global, but that this decrease is rare at lower spatial scales.
-In fact, increases are more often observed, confirming the high perturbations that biodiversity is undergoing (Dornelas et al. 2014; Vaidyanathan 2021).
-This analysis goes along with the temporal β-diversity which is always observed either stable or increasing, sign of the disturbances of the ecosystems.
+However, concerning species richness, we can see that the decrease is global, but that this decrease is rare at finer spatial scales.
+In fact, we observe more often increases, confirming the high perturbations that biodiversity is undergoing (Dornelas et al. 2014; Vaidyanathan 2021).
+This analysis goes along with the temporal β-diversity which is always observed either stable or increasing.
+Indeed, increasing turnover through time is a sign of an increasing perturbation of the ecosystems.

-On an other hand, the decrease of abundances seem to appear mainly at regional or national scales.
-(Reif 2013).

-4.3 On thescale vs temporal trends
+Temporal scale vs temporal trends

 The oldest study started in 1968 and the median duration is 23 years, with a minimum time-span of 11 years and a maximum of 45.
+We found longest temporal grains in studies with large spatial extent (Figure 4.1).
+This is because data used in the selected article are mainly structured data, i.e. data following a well established sampling plan.
+This type of survey is sparse since it needs resources and organization.
+Increasing the spatial extent thus increases both the temporal extent and the temporal grain.
+This explains this positive correlation between spatial extent and temporal grain.
+This limitation can be overcome thanks to citizen science data, which have increasingly been used (e.g. D. E. Bowler et al. 2021; Isaac et al. 2020, 2014).
+The opportunistic nature of these data allows for short census times, even over a large area.
+These data, with high temporal grain resolution for large spatial scales, could in future be used to explore in more details the temporal scaling of biodiversity trends.

-Determination of the temporal grain was way more complicated, as there is no consensus on the subject.
-Usually, the temporal grain of the sampling is specified, but sometimes with inaccuracies (e.g. “in the early morning”).
-However, the temporal grain of the sampling plan doesn’t represent the final temporal grain.
-For instance, some metrics are summed over a certain spatial extent (e.g. summing the species richness over an atlas square, like in Van Turnhout et al. 2007).
-In this case, the temporal grain should also be summed, but this was not specified.
-On an other hand, when the metric is averaged over a spatial grain, the sampling temporal grain can be considered.
+Determination of the temporal grain in the studies in Table 1 was complicated.
+Usually, the temporal grain of the sampling was specified, but sometimes with inaccuracies (e.g. “in the early morning”).
+Moreover, the temporal grain of the sampling doesn’t represent the temporal grain of the metric.
+For instance, some metrics are summed over a certain area (e.g. summing the species richness over an atlas square, such as in Van Turnhout et al. 2007).
+Analogically, the temporal grain should have also been summed over all the sampling censuses englobed in this area, but this was never the case.
+Moreover, when the trend is computed, usually the lag (i.e. the time between two computation of the metric, Dungan et al 2002) is clearly specified, but the temporal grain is not.

-Nevertheless, an other problem arises when the trend is computed.
-Usually, one compute the metric for a time t and considers the value to be representative of the time-span between t and t+1 (e.g. a day, a year…).
-In this case, there is no consensus on what should be the temporal grain: should one keep the grain of the sampling?
-Should one consider it to be the time-span covered by the sampling?
-In my analysis, the latter has been used (Table 2.1).

-For the cases where the metric is determined out of model (e.g. Harrison et al. 2014), it is usually easier to assess the temporal grain.
-Indeed, predictions allow one to extrapolate the data from the sampling temporal grain to a wanted one.
-Thus, for these cases, the final temporal grain was most of the time explicitly given, with an order of length of the year.
+For the cases where the metric of biodiversity is determined out of model (e.g. Harrison et al. 2014), it is easier to assess the temporal grain, since predictions allow one to extrapolate the data from the sampling temporal grain to a wanted one.
+Thus, for these cases, the final temporal grain was most of the time explicitly given.

-In short, temporal grain has no clear definition as it is different according to the metric computed, how it is computed and if the temporal trend is assessed.
-Even though it is now clear that the temporal grain of the sampling is important, there is no such consensus regarding the temporal grain of the trend.
+In short, temporal grain is rarely specified, especially when the metric computed makes it different from the sampling plan, or when the trend of the biodiversity metric is computed.